marcgg/marcgg.github.com/_posts/2016-11-21-chiptune-sequencer-multiplayer.md

 ## Building The Sequencer

 Since it was a hackathon, I had to cut some corners in terms of test coverage and general code quality.
-However I was always aiming to build a stable enough project, meaning the site should handle gracefully any bugs, timeouts or server restarts.
+However I was always aiming to build a stable enough project, meaning the site should handle gracefully any bug, timeout or server restart.

 ### Action Cable & Websockets